Sílvia Soler Espinosa: WTA Tour

-2009-10: WTA Tour debut

-In April 2009, Silver Espinosa made her first main-draw appearance at Andalucia Tennis Experience, Marbella, Spain.
-She lost in first round from Kaia Kanepi.
-Silvia failed to qualify at all four grand slams.
+In April 2009, Silver Espinosa made her first WTA Tour main-draw appearance at Andalucia Tennis Experience, Marbella, Spain.
+She lost in the first round to Kaia Kanepi.
+Silvia failed to qualify at all four Grand Slam tournaments.

 2011: First Grand Slam main draw; entering top 100

-Soler Espinosa made her first grand slam main-draw appearance at 2011 French Open.
-There she also made her first grand slam won.
-Later, in second round, she was stopped from chinese player Li Na.
-At Wimbledon, she failed to qualify in third round of qualification.
-At US Open, she won two matches in main-draw, before she was stopped in third round against Carla Suárez Navarro, in straight-sets.
-On September 19, 2011 she entered top 100, reaching place of 90.
+Soler Espinosa had her first Grand Slam main-draw appearance at the French Open, and recorded her first major match win.
+In the second round, she was stopped by Chinese player Li Na.
+At Wimbledon, she failed to qualify in the final round.
+At the US Open, she won two main-draw matches, before she was stopped by Carla Suárez Navarro, in straight sets.
+On 19 September, she entered the top 100, reaching world No. 90.

-2012: First Premier Mandatory and Premier 5 main draws; Olympic Games debut
+2012: Premier Mandatory and Premier 5 main-draw debut & Olympic Games

 Silvia started season at the Sydney International, where she failed in qualifying.
 After that, she lost in the first round of the Australian Open.
 In February, she recorded two losses against Russian Fed Cup team, losing to Maria Sharapova and Svetlana Kuznetsova, respectively.

 In March 2012, she made her first Premier Mandatory appearance, at the Indian Wells Open.
 She lost in the second round against Roberta Vinci.
-In Miami, she went one step further, and came to third round, where she was stopped from Agnieszka Radwańska.
+In Miami, she went one step further, and advanced to round three, in which she was stopped by Agnieszka Radwańska.

 In April 2012, she again played with Fed Cup team and scored of 1–1 against Slovakia.

 In May, Soler Espinosa made her first match win at the Madrid Open.
 She was stopped by Li Na in the second round.
-She also made second round at the Italian Open.
+She also made the second round at the Italian Open.

-At Wimbledon, she reached the second round, but then was stopped by Vera Zvonareva, in three sets.
-After that, Soler Espinosa reached the second round of the Swedish Open in Båstad, losing to Anastasia Pavlyuchenkova in straight sets.
+At Wimbledon, she reached the second round but then was stopped by Vera Zvonareva, in three sets.
+Soler Espinosa also reached the second round of the Swedish Open in Båstad, before losing to Anastasia Pavlyuchenkova in straight sets.

 In August 2012, Silvia made her first appearance at the Olympic Games, playing for Spain, but she was defeated in the first round by Heather Watson.

 Second year in row, she made third round at the US Open.

-2013: First Grand Slam quarterfinal and Premier Mandatory semifinal in doubles
+2013: Grand Slam QF and Premier Mandatory SF in doubles

-In doubles, she reached quarterfinals at the Australian Open, together with Carla Suarez Navarro.
+In doubles, she reached quarterfinals at the Australian Open, together with Carla Suárez Navarro.
 They were stopped by Russian pair of Ekaterina Makarova and Elena Vesnina.
 Together with Suárez Navarro, Silvia made another great result, reaching semifinals at the Madrid Open.

-In doubles, she entered top 50, reaching No. 59, on July 8, 2013.
+In doubles, she reached No. 59, on 8 July 2013.